2024–25 Northern Kentucky Norse women's basketball team

-The 2024–25 Northern Kentucky Norse women's basketball team represents Northern Kentucky University during the 2024–25 NCAA Division I women's basketball season.
-The Norse, led by first-year head coach Jeff Hans, play their home games at Truist Arena in Highland Heights, Kentucky as members of the Horizon League.
+The 2024–25 Northern Kentucky Norse women's basketball team represented Northern Kentucky University during the 2024–25 NCAA Division I women's basketball season.
+The Norse, led by first-year head coach Jeff Hans, played their home games at Truist Arena in Highland Heights, Kentucky as members of the Horizon League.

 Previous season

 The Norse finished the 2023–24 season 9–18, 7–11 in Horizon League play, to finish in a tie for eighth place.
 They would defeat Oakland, before falling to top-seeded Cleveland State in the quarterfinals of the Horizon League tournament.

 On April 5, 2024, the school announced that they would be parting ways with head coach Camryn Volz, ending her eight-year tenure with the team.
 On April 22, the school announced that they would be hiring Thomas More head coach Jeff Hans as their new head coach.